 The best weather usually runs from December through April.
 During this time, skies stay sunny and humidity stays lower.
 Shoulder months like May and November often bring good value with fewer crowds.

-Is St. Martin safe for tourists?
+Is it safe here for tourists?

 Overall, it is considered safe.
 Still, use normal travel awareness.
 Keep valuables secure, avoid isolated areas at night, and follow local advice.

-Do I need a car on St. Martin?
+Do I need a car on here?

 Most visitors rent a car.
 It makes beach hopping easier and helps you explore both sides of the island.
 Taxis exist but can be expensive, while public transport is limited.